Jack Osborne: Reception

 In 2010, Regus, a temporary workplace provider conducted a survey which found that Jack was the third most popular boss from British soap operas.
 The character was selected as one of the "top 100 British soap characters" by industry experts.
 It was for a What's on TV poll titled "Who is Soap's greatest Legend?" and the magazine's readers determined the voting results.
 In 2003, Jack was nominated as "Best TV Barman" in a poll run by alcohol beverage company Blackthorn Cider.
 Kathleen Morgan from Daily Record described him as "an ex-copper who takes no nonsense from his regulars – although most of them seem to be underage".
 Jack McKenna has been referred to as the "grandfather of Hollyoaks" by Pete Price from Liverpool Echo.
+In December 2025, Chloe Timms from Inside Soap wrote that she could not wait for Pearl and Jack's wedding.